water fasting: the benefits of a 5 days fast are real

 • Supplementation is not necessary.
 But it might be for some people.
 For me, again, I feel the ingredients in the supplements would affect my goals (re: autophagy, stem cell activation, BDNF, “cleaning”, reboot, etc.)

-• Those ancestors of ours that we talked about, the ones that killed huge animals with sticks…yea, they went a few days without needing to take the newest “fasting supplement” and were just fine.
+• Those ancestors of ours that we talked about, the ones that killed huge animals with sticks…yeah, went a few days without needing to take the newest “fasting supplement” and were just fine.

 • Exercise lightly.
 Light exercise can help you burn your glycogen stores in the liver and put you in ketosis quicker.
 You won’t be eating for 5 days — so don’t be an idiot and go lifting or running a marathon.
 That’s dumb.
 Walk a few miles each day.
 I did about 2–3 miles a day and listened to an audiobook.

 • Eat whatever you want before the fast.
-But note that a heavy carb meal might make the transition from glucose to ketones a bit “rougher” and longer (re: headache and hungry).
+But note that a heavy-carb meal might make the transition from glucose to ketones a bit “rougher” and longer (re: headache and hunger).

 • Sleep as much as you need.
 I slept more than usual, as expected, and averaged about 9.5 hours.
 No naps.